Claire-bot87/my-relaxation-api/README.md

 ```

-Then I enabled a POST request to post a new suggestion, adding it to the database.
+##### Then, I enabled a POST request to post a new suggestion, adding it to the database:
 ```.js
 router.route('/suggestion/new').post(async function (req, res) {